 05.06.2024

-Who is an Environment Artist (Level Artist/Environment Artist) — A Column by Nekki
+Who is a Level Artist/Environment Artist — a column by Nekki

-We are launching a new section where specialists from game companies talk about their professions.
-It's called "Profession."
-The first article in this series is about the work of a level artist/environment artist.
-Timur Ozdoev, the lead level artist on the SPINE project—the first PC and console game by Nekki—discusses what this involves.
-Previously, Timur worked on Cyberpunk 2077 at CD PROJEKT RED.
+We are launching a new series where experts from gaming companies talk about their professions.
+It's aptly called "Profession."
+The first article in the series is about the work of a level artist/environment artist.
+Timur Ozdoev, the lead level artist on the SPINE project — Nekki's first game for PC and consoles — shares his insights.
+Previously, Timur worked at CD PROJEKT RED on Cyberpunk 2077.

 SPINE — Nekki (in development)